de86/ensure/README.md

 ### To run:

 - Clone repo
-- From data/mockApi run 'json-server --watch db.json --routes routes.json'
+- From root run 'yarn serve'
-- From the root directory run 'yarn dev'
+- From root directory run 'yarn dev'